I-495 Southside Express Lanes Study

 Department of Rail and Public Transportation (DRPT) I-495 Southside Capital Beltway Transit and TDM Study

-The I-495 Southside Capital Beltway Transit and TDM Study is being conducted by DRPT.
-The study’s purpose is to identify a range of current and future multimodal solutions that can be implemented to reduce congestion, improve trip reliability and regional connections, and enhance existing and planned multimodal mobility and connectivity in the Study Area, which extends from the I-95/I-395/I-495 interchange near Springfield in Fairfax County east along the Capital Beltway across the Woodrow Wilson Bridge to the MD 210 interchange in Prince George's County, Maryland.
+The I-495 Southside Capital Beltway Transit and TDM Study was conducted by DRPT.
+The study’s purpose was to identify a range of current and future multimodal solutions that can be implemented to reduce congestion, improve trip reliability and regional connections, and enhance existing and planned multimodal mobility and connectivity in the Study Area, which extends from the I-95/I-395/I-495 interchange near Springfield in Fairfax County east along the Capital Beltway across the Woodrow Wilson Bridge to the MD 210 interchange in Prince George's County, Maryland.

 This study will inform the NEPA process for the I-495 Southside Express Lanes Study.